frabjous/open-guide-typesetting-framework/doc/configuration.md

 Note, however, that json requires that backslashes must be escaped as double backslashes.
 Since backslashes occur often in regular expressions, they must all occur as double backslashes.
 For more on regular expression syntax, see [here](https://github.com/geoffgarside/oniguruma/blob/master/Syntax.txt).

 In the above, for example, the key `"\\. \\. \\."` is really the regular expression `"\. \. \."`, which is the syntax for three periods separated by spaces, i.e., "`. . .`".
 The value "…" is the single unicode ellipsis symbol.
-This entry under "`importreplacements`" option specifies that whenever three periods separated by spaces are found in the document, they should be replaced by a single unicode ellipsis.
+This entry under the "`importreplacements`" option specifies that whenever three periods separated by spaces are found in the document, they should be replaced by a single unicode ellipsis when the document is converted.

 In a monospaced font, the point of an entry like `"\\b([A-Z])\\. ?([A-Z])\\.": "\\1. \\2."` may be unclear.
-This looks for upper-case initials as occur in  "`G. E. Moore`".
-On the right side, in between the `\1.` and `\2.` (the first and second initial), the space is a narrow space rather than a full space, so "G. E. Moore" is condensed in the output to "G. E. Moore", which I like better aesthetically.
+This looks for upper-case initials, as those occuring in  "`G. E. Moore`".
+On the right side, in between the `\1.` and `\2.` (representing the first and second initial), the space is a narrow space rather than a full space, so "G. E. Moore" is condensed in the output to "G. E. Moore", which I like better aesthetically.

 These replacements can be removed if unwanted, and more can be added if desired.